 OTTAWA PROFESSIONAL PHOTOGRAPHER RYAN STUDIO BLOG POST/ EDUCATIONAL PHOTOGRAPHY ARTICLE “PHOTOGRAPHIC BELIEFS-RECOLLECTIONS” / SERVING KANATA/ STITTSVILLE/ NEPEAN / BARRHAVEN/ MANOTICK/ ORLEANS

 OTTAWA PROFESSIONAL PHOTOGRAPHER BLOG/ARTICLE, SERVING KANATA, BARRHAVEN, MANOTICK, STITTSVILLE.

-The Prudence Of Janet & I Regarding Behaviour?
+The Prudence Of Janet & I Regarding Photographic Beliefs

 As a Professional Ottawa Photographer, I have long been affiliated with photography workshops/courses not only in Ottawa itself but with other cities/provinces.
 On one such occasion I found myself situated in the eastern part of Canada attending a summer nature photography program.
 A broad variety of personalities is common when participating in such events, and I have always adhered to the mindset that “saying little but absorbing much” from others, will truly broaden one’s horizons not just in a photographic sense, but in other outlooks of life as well.
 My belief is that a single person can only be a benefactor of so much knowledge during one’s lifetime then, it becomes rewarding to decipher tangible information from others representing their educational experiences regarding cumulative, personal accreditation’s of personality.